anshc022/IEEE-Project/DOCKER_README.md

 - `/dev/video0` - Primary camera (usually USB)
 - `/dev/video1` - Secondary camera (usually CSI)

-If your camera is on a different device, edit the `devices` section in `docker-compose.yml`:
+If your camera is on a different device, edit the `devices` section in the compose file:

 ```yaml
 devices: